-Through our PHSE Jigsaw programme and assemblies, we seek to educate our children in the difference between bullying and friendship fallouts/unacceptable behaviour.
+Through our PSHE Jigsaw programme and assemblies, we seek to educate our children in the difference between bullying and friendship fallouts/unacceptable behaviour.
+The school's Anti-bullying charter is used to effectively communicate this with our community.

 Different Types of Bullying